xuwl1/learngit/readme.txt

-git is a version control system git si free softsare
+git is a distributed version control system git is free softsare